 A rolling pin is a versatile kitchen tool people use to roll dough for pastries, pizza, pasta, etc. Some even use it to tenderize meat.
 Luckily, many substitutes work just fine as a perfect rolling pin replacement, such as bottles, tubes, glasses, and others.

 In this article, I’ll give you a few tips on the best rolling pin substitutes so you can still be effective at rolling dough even when your rolling pin goes MIA.
+When you’re done reading, jump over to learn about DIY coffee filters, so you can be prepared with all the backups you need!

 1. A Wine Bottle